aimhubio/aim/README.md

 # ℹ️ About

 Aim is an open-source, self-hosted AI Metadata tracking tool designed to handle 100,000s of tracked metadata sequences.
-Two most famous AI metadata applications are: experiment tracking and prompt engineering.

-Aim provides a performant and beautiful UI for exploring and comparing training runs, prompt sessions.
+Aim provides a performant and beautiful UI for exploring and comparing metadata such as training runs or agents executions.
 Additionally, its SDK enables programmatic access to tracked metadata — perfect for automations and Jupyter Notebook analysis.

 <p align="center">